Collins Medical Trust was established in 1956 by Truman W. Collins as a

 programs involving substantial funds, the Trust prefers to participate with

 other donors and expects the applicant to seek additional support.

 Preference is given to projects or proposals where the researcher/investigator

-is newly embarking on their research career and is clearly supported by their respective
+on their research career and is clearly supported by their respective

 The application should include: (If the Trustees believe further information